Legally Reviewed

 As a federal agency, the FDA has the authority to propose regulations within the scope of its mandate.
 The FDA has suggested that lead levels in baby food products, including fruits, vegetables, grain, and meat mixtures, should be capped at 10 parts per billion.

-Now, the public can comment on the regulation, as will other government agencies and departments.
+The public and other government agencies and departments can now comment on the regulation.
 Once the rulemaking process is complete, the FDA can enforce the new standard.

 2022 Developments in the Toxic Baby Food Autism Claims